 Its 22-year tenure brought the Explorer II neatly up to its 40th anniversary, and the biggest change to the series in its history, one that finally saw it step out of the shadow of the GMT-Master and set itself apart as very much its own watch.

 The ref.
 216570

-The most recent incarnations of the GMT-Master and Submariner have been given what Rolex call their Maxi case, staying at the time-honored 40mm but beefing up crown guards, lugs and bezels, along with adding fatter hands and hour markers.
+The most recent incarnations of the GMT-Master and Submariner received what Rolex call their Maxi case, staying at the time-honored 40mm but beefing up crown guards, lugs and bezels.
+In addition they added fatter hands and hour markers.
 It is all an attempt to satisfy the modern vogue for larger watches without technically increasing their size on paper.

-For the latest Explorer II, the brand have actually boosted the diameter, taking it up to 42mm and making it the fourth largest model in the catalog in the process.
+For the latest Explorer II, the brand has actually boosted the diameter, taking it up to 42mm and making it the fourth largest model in the catalog in the process.

 The extra millimeters work especially well with the enlarged case and dial features, giving the watch both an additional wrist presence, as well as more refined proportions compared to its smaller stable mates.

 It is evidence that the Explorer II, at long last, has come of age.
 For 40 years it has been described as a GMT-Master with a fixed bezel but, with its imposing new bodywork, the ref.
 216570 now occupies a unique space in the lineup.

 Further proof of Rolex’s attempt to separate the two series comes in the form of the Explorer’s caliber which, for the first time, has been created specifically for it alone.

 Ok, that may be overstating it slightly, seeing as the only difference between the GMT’s Cal.
 3186 and the Explorer’s Cal.
 3187 is the latter’s shock absorption system, but still!
 Replacing the KIF setup with Rolex’s own Paraflex in the 3187 gives a reported 50% improvement in protection, perfect for a no-nonsense tool watch.